parthbhayana/BillFold/README.md

 ## Features

-The Nineleaps Expense Management Project has the following features:
+The BillFold Project has the following features:

 - Employee Login: Employees can log in to the mobile application using their work email ID (SSO).